vedikanigam/SURFS-UP/README.md

 In this project, we are analysing a weather dataset for an investor W.Avy who is going to invest in a business plan for a Surf and Shake shop in Oahu.
 Using database engine SQLite and SQLalchemy (a query tool for SQLite), we will run some analytics for june and december weather in Oahu.

 ### Purpose
-The purpose of this analysis is to find temperature statistics for the months of June and December in Oahu to determine if it is open a surf and shake shop all year-round in Oahu.
+The purpose of this analysis is to find temperature statistics for the months of June and December in Oahu to determine if it is feasible to open a surf and shake shop all year-round in Oahu.

 ## Results

-###Temperature data - June
+###Temperature data June

 ![Temperature_data_June](https://github.com/vedikanigam/SURFS-UP/blob/main/June_temperature.png)

-###Temperature data - December###
+###Temperature data December

 ![Temperature_data_December](https://github.com/vedikanigam/SURFS-UP/blob/main/december_temperature.png)